Brar21/Python_Learning/README.md

   - slice means chop into peaces "Simple words to make every single words as string you can use "Slicing" in pyhton.

   *what you need to know for use slicing?*
-  1. Index -> this is given by pyhton internaly to string chracters.
+  1. Index -> this is given by pyhton internaly to string characters.
-  2. Length -> total words or chracters in string is Length of that string.
+  2. Length -> total words or characters in string is Length of that string.
   3. Example string="Varinder" print(name[0]) will print only first letter "V" of string.
   4. print(name[0:4]) will print "Vari" ii will print index-number=[0,1,2,3] not print 4 number because index=length-1.